ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the access token associated with this session_id and with the AUTH_CRED_C used in the EDHOC session, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

-EAD\_SESSION\_ID is used if the access token is provisioned to the RS and valid, but there is a need to establish a new OSCORE Security Context between C and RS.
+EAD\_SESSION\_ID is used only if the access token has been provisioned to the RS and is valid, but there is a need to establish a (new) OSCORE Security Context with EDHOC between C and RS.

 Editor's note: Add example.
 Value for ead_label from lowest range.